cloudx-labs/posts/posts/hoxonstudios/cirular-dependencies-microservices.md

 ## Choreography

-This communication pattern seems to be very common in Event-Driven systems where services emit events into a common Event Bus so other services can react to them in order to complete a complex distributed process.
+This communication pattern seems to be very common in Event-Driven systems.
+In it, services emit events into a common Event Bus so others can react to them to complete a complex distributed process.

 ### Example